Frequently Asked Questions about Student Residence

 How much does residence cost?

-Grande Prairie Campus Housing Rental Rates* Per Semester (4 months)
+Grande Prairie Campus Housing Rental Rates are based per student, per semester (4 months)

 |Type of unit